tremwil/dearxan/README.md

 ## From C

 Download the static library from the [Releases](https://github.com/tremwil/dearxan/releases) page and link to it along with the included Windows import libraries.
-Include `include/dearxan.h` and call `dearxan_neuter_arxan` before the game's entry point runs:
+Include `include/dearxan.h` and call `dearxan_neuter_arxan`, ideally before the game's entry point runs:

 ```C
 #include <stdio.h>